-Nature-based Tourism is considered to be the Planning Scheme definition that most appropriately reflects the proposed land use, because of its specific reference to accommodation, which is not captured by the Planning Scheme definition for Tourist Attraction.
+Nature-based Tourism is considered to be the Planning Scheme definition that most appropriately reflects the proposed land use.

 The Planning Scheme definition is repeated as follows:

 Nature-based Tourism

 The use of land or premises for a tourism activity, including tourist and visitor short-term accommodation, that is intended for the conservation, interpretation and appreciation of areas of environmental, cultural or heritage value, local ecosystem and attributes of the natural environment.